 Configure Azure Active Directory custom branding (Optional)

-The Azure Active Directory custom branding page allow you to configure an organization specific logon page.
+The Azure Active Directory custom branding page allows you to configure an organization-specific login page.
 You can add company branding to your sign-in page in Azure AD.
 You can configure these settings from Azure portal > Azure AD > Company branding.

 Create a device group for Windows Autopilot

-A device group is required to assign Windows Autopilot Deployment Profile.
+A device group is required to assign an Intune Autopilot Deployment Profile.
 We will create a group with dynamic membership using Autopilot device attributes (ZTDId).
-This will reduce manual efforts of adding each device in group as device automatically become member of this group when hardware hash imported into Windows Autopilot.
+This will reduce the manual efforts of adding each device to the group as the device automatically becomes a member of the group when the hardware hash is imported into Windows Autopilot.

-To create a group that includes all of your Autopilot devices, use below expression in dynamic membership rule:
+To create a group that includes all of your Autopilot devices, use the below expression in the dynamic membership rule:

 (device.devicePhysicalIDs -any (_ -contains “[ZTDId]”))